Jakobzs/minhook/README.md

 use minhook::{MinHook, MH_STATUS};

 fn main() -> Result<(), MH_STATUS> {
-    // Create a hook for the return_0 function let return_0_addr = unsafe { MinHook::create_hook(return_0 as _, return_1 as _)? };
+    // Create a hook for the return_0 function, detouring it to return_1 let return_0_addr = unsafe { MinHook::create_hook(return_0 as _, return_1 as _)? };

     // Enable the hook